Interventions

 - Orton Gillingham and SIPPS Program

-Title 1
+Title I

-Reading and math support is available through Title I.
+Reading and Math support is available through Title I

 Title I is a federally funded program that supports learners in meeting the our state's academic standards for reading and math.
 It supplements the district's regular educational programming.
 To receive Title I services, students must be identified as needing assistance.
 Our teachers and administrators are responsible for identifying students as well as setting goals and measuring progress for each individual in the program.
-Title I services are available at Birchview, Gleason Lake, Oakwood and Sunset Hill elementary schools and East Middle School.
+Title I services are available at Birchview, Gleason Lake, Oakwood, and Sunset Hill Elementary schools and East Middle School.